Let the Rain Soak In

 - Helpful Links

 Native plants and trees work miracles.
 They soak up runoff, require less water, filter out pollutants, and help recharge groundwater.
+The needles of evergreen trees in Washington forests can hold as much as 40% of the rain from a light rainfall.
 Consider native plants in your landscape.

 Consider removing paved areas around your home.
 Replace your concrete patio with a deck or pavers.
 Driveways can be constructed of pavers or narrower with two paved tire tracks.